 While pharmaceutical companies search for "druggable targets" in order to sell the next wave of "neuroprotective" MS drugs, you can take matters into your own hands.

 These are all scientifically proven means of maintaining gray matter, or neuronal mass, in the human MS brain, and they are available today.
 I've made sure to weed through animal models, to find actual evidence of gray matter maintenance in people with MS.

 1. Exercise---move as much as you are able.
 The science is in, there is no doubt that it maintains gray matter.
 Get help if necessary, physical therapy or modified programs for people with limited mobility.
 But do all you can.

 Brain-derived neurotropic factor (BDNF) is a very important cerebrovascular protein which protects neurons and allows for neurogenesis, or the growth of new neurons.
-BDNF is created by shear stress, or the action of blood whooshing over the cells which line our blood vessels, called the endothelium.
-BDNF is released into the blood stream when the cardiovascular system is most active by vascular endothelial cells.
+BDNF is created by shear stress, or the action of blood whooshing over the cells which line our blood vessels, called the endothelium. link BDNF is released into the blood stream when the cardiovascular system is most active by vascular endothelial cells.
 BDNF is vital to learning, memory and executive function.

 BDNF is low in people with MS, but showed a huge improvement after 24 weeks of an exercise program.

 Daily personalized physical therapy and exercise programs designed for people with MS increases BDNF, supports cell survival and brain mass, increases neuroprotective antioxidants, decreases inflammation and improves well-being.